hobg0blin/web-production-2/week8/README.md

 2. Make sure Git is installed.
     - Type `git version` in the terminal.
 It should give you a version number like the one below.
-If It’s not installed, you can download it [here](https://gitforwindows.org/)
+If It’s not installed, you can download it [here](https://gitforwindows.org/).
+Follow [these instructions](https://www.computerhope.com/issues/ch001927.htm) to get it installed properly.

 <p align="center">